Access to children

 School photos are taken by a professional photographer each year.
 Parents are under no obligation to buy these.
 Dates will be confirmed in our newsletter.

-All children in Grades K - 6 participate in athletics and cross country carnivals.
-From these events, children are selected to represent the school in interschool and championship carnivals conducted by the North West Primary Schools Sport Association.
+All children in Years K - 6 participate in athletics and cross country carnivals.
+From these events, children in years 3-6 are selected to represent the school in interschool and championship carnivals conducted by the North West Primary Schools Sport Association.
 Student Leaders also run various casual sporting activities at recess and lunchtimes for all students to enjoy.
-All students from Prep - Grade 6 are provided with 2 specialist weekly PE lessons.
+All students from Prep - Year 6 are provided with 2 specialist weekly PE lessons.

 Student Assistance Scheme